BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 - Setting names, descriptions, and tooltips
 - Enum/radio choice labels

-This is achieved through the use of "handles" - unique identifiers that can be used to look up the localized strings, just like in the vanilla game.
+This is achieved through the use of "handles" - unique identifiers that can be used to look up the localized strings, just as used by the vanilla game.
 For every element that you can put a string in the blueprint, you can use a handle by adding a `Handles` object in the same level as the element, like this:

 ```json
 {